hydroGR/evalhyd/__source/python/tutorials/evalhyd-on-glofas-data.rst

 ----------------------------------------------------------------------

-Now that the prediction and observation dates are aligned, `evalhyd` can be used to compute any of the :doc:`probabilistic metrics <probabilistic>` it gives access to.
+Now that the prediction and observation dates are aligned, `evalhyd` can be used to compute any of the :doc:`probabilistic metrics <../../metrics/probabilistic>` it gives access to.
 Here, we show how to compute the CRPS computed from the empirical cumulative density function.